Selim-SHERIF/LLM_CS433_Exam_Test/README.md

     - [ML Chatbot](https://chatgpt.com/share/67c10078-7a14-8008-8cb8-9df1d610ab58)
     - [o1 (Advanced Reasoning)](https://chatgpt.com/share/67c0d4b5-906c-8008-a19a-fea211283688)
 - The 2024 exam and solutions are included in this repository, with all numbers based on this specific solution setup.
+- The Deepseek answers since the chat cannot be easily like openAI allows
 ---

 **Disclaimer:**